 For showtimes for Mr. and Mrs. Smith, click here.

-Famed Hollywood gossip columnist Hedda Hopper seemed to think so when she mentioned the director in her September 23, 1940 column.
+Famed Hollywood gossip columnist Hedda Hopper seemed to think so, according to her column dated September 23, 1940.

 “The best show in town is watching Director Alfred Hitchcock put his actors through their paces,” she wrote.
 “He can take a simple scene and make his stars suffer more than any other director in the business.”

-Many years later, when asked about the quote by Dick Cavett, Hitchcock got the chance to set the record straight.
+In 1972, Dick Cavett asked Hitch about the quote, and he got the chance to set the record straight.

 “I would never say such an unfeeling, rude thing about actors at all.
 What I probably said was that all actors should be treated like cattle.”

-Having fun, he said, “Actors are children, and they’re temperamental, and they need to be handled gently and sometimes slapped.
+Having fun, he said, “Actors are children.
+They’re temperamental, and they need to be handled gently and sometimes slapped.
 I always talk things over with them in the dressing room before we go on the set.
-Otherwise, one too often has all the drama on the set and none in the scene.”
+Otherwise, one too often has all the drama on the set, and none in the scene.”

 Knowing his sentiment and his famous quotation, Carole Lombard had fun with the director on the set of Mr. and Mrs. Smith – a film Hitch agreed to do as a “friendly gesture” to the actress.

-On the corral’s sign, she put “Mr. Hitchcock’s cattle” and in a nearby chair, she put a cowboy costume meant just for the director.
+On the corral’s sign, she put “Mr. Hitchcock’s cattle,” and in a nearby chair, she laid out a cowboy costume meant just for the director.